HaydenBrown/Investing/README.md

-# Thesis Figures
+# Data and Code for Figures
-Here is the data and code used in my masters thesis.
-Data is in data7 and all code is in ThesisPicturesAR.
-Further descriptions about each can be found within.
+Masters Thesis:
+  Data is in data7
+  Code is in ThesisPicturesAR

+Manuscript: Dollar Cost Averaging Returns Estimation Data is in data7
+  Code is in dcaAdvancesPics